richarddahl/uno/src/uno/core/logging/README.md

 The logging system uses caching to optimize performance:

-- Logger instances are cached using `lru_cache` with a max size of 16
+- Logger instances are managed and cached internally by `LoggerService` for efficiency
-- Root logger configuration is cached to avoid redundant setup
+- Root logger configuration is initialized once per application lifecycle

 ## Advanced Usage